-This course incorporates current theory and practice relating to starting and managing small firms.
-It provides a comprehensive coverage of critical small business issues; numerous real-world examples to help students understand how to apply the business management concepts presented in the text, and incorporate material to help them explore small business issues in the amazing world of the Internet.
+The course will supply framework for making ethical decisions in business, expanding and covering crucial topics such as how to apply effective business models to refine a business idea.
+The course incorporates current theory and practice relating to starting and managing small firms.
+It provides a comprehensive coverage of critical small business issues; numerous real-world examples to help students understand how to apply the business management concepts presented in the text.